-Friday night I went on a little hometown tour.
+Friday night I took a little hometown tour.
 It’s called the Ale Trail tour, and it’s run by the Winnipeg Trolley Company.
 I was one of several social media and tourist type people who had been invited.
 My connection to the company is that Ben Gillies, the owner of the Winnipeg Trolley Company is also majority owner of Fools and Horses, my favourite coffee shop.
 I’d asked him about the trollies a couple of months ago, and he told me that this tour was being planned and he’d make sure I got an invite.
 So, thanks for that.

 Winnipeg Trolley Company offers several different tours.
 Among these are the Ale Trail tours, which was the tour I took on Friday night.
 These Ale Trails are offered twice a week.
 Once on Wednesday and once on Friday.
 There are three craft breweries on each tour, encompassing five of Winnipeg’s breweries, and one distillery.
 This, by the way, covers only about half of the craft breweries in Winnipeg.
 Our three locations were: Little Brown Jug, Capital K Distillery, and One Great City.